What Are DISC Personality Styles? Each Style Listed & Explained

 DI – action, results, enthusiasm

-• Goals: Thriving at work, facing challenges, taking quick actions
+• Goals: Facing challenges, taking quick actions

 • Fears: Losing power, being taken advantage of, failing